LukeMurrayKearney/Data-Driven-Networks-Code/README.md

 pip install -r requirements.txt
 ```

 We now have maturin and the other dependencies installed.
-To compile the Rust package using the pyO3 binding in maturin enter in the terminal:
+To compile the Rust package with pyO3 bindings in maturin enter:

 ```md
 maturin develop --release